 1890 Sunbeam Furnace Replacment w/ Thermo Pride Oil-Fired Furnace

-Yesterday, I reluctantly, though methodically, brought down a relic Sunbeam Gravity Hot Air furnace, installed in 1890 when the house it was installed in was built.
+Yesterday, I reluctantly, though methodically, removed a relic Sunbeam Gravity Hot Air furnace, installed in 1890 when the house it was installed in was built.
 After speaking with its owner, who bought the house in 1959, I discovered that the furnace then burned coal, but was soon converted to oil with a gun-type burner.

 Prior to Sunbeam Furnace Removal